giorgi94/django-editor-widgets/README.md

 ```

 Now we can start using the widgets.
-To use tinymce we need to override widget in form
+To use tinymce we need to change widget in form
 ```python
 # forms.py
 from django import forms